 Gun violence is not only a crime problem: It is a public health epidemic.
-In 2016, more than 38,000 Americans died from gun violence in suicides, homicides, and unintentional shootings.
+In 2017, nearly 40,000 Americans died from gun violence in suicides, homicides, and unintentional shootings.
 Shockingly, guns are the only consumer product manufactured in America that the federal government does not regulate for health and safety.
 The gun industry has exploited this unique exemption by designing, manufacturing, and marketing increasingly lethal products, nearly always using crossover military technologies.

 The inevitable result of this militarized civilian gun industry can be seen across our nation: from mass shootings using semiautomatic weapons with high-capacity ammunition magazines, to vigilante justice meted out by concealed handgun permit holders.
 At the same time, in the face of declining household gun ownership, the firearms industry is targeting women and even grade-school children as their new potential customers.

 The VPC firmly believes the answer to reducing gun violence lies in applying the decades-long lessons of public health injury prevention and consumer product safety regulation to the gun industry and its products.

 RESEARCH: We publish timely, well-informed, original studies on gun violence in the United States.
 We draw upon our deep and unique expertise on the firearms industry, gun violence data, the causes of gun violence, and public health approaches to reducing firearm death and injury.

 EDUCATION: We inform the public of our research through targeted campaigns involving news media outreach, social media, and public events.
 We are an essential point of contact for the press, the public, elected officials, organizations, and advocates who need timely and accurate answers to often complex questions.